3-Band ENFIELD Percussion Musket……..

 Approximately .60 bore.
 Total Length 55.1/4″.
 Barrel length 39.1/4″.
 Length of pull 14.1/4″.
 The barrel is secured by three steel bands all marked with Enfield inspection marks.
 Under the barrel is the cleaning rod which measures 39″ in length exactly.
 It has the large serrated pierced head and the swelling to hold it in place about 8″ from the end.
 There are also inspectors marks found between the swelling and the jag.

 The full length stock is in very good condition, showing clear grain and a polished finish overall.
 The fore-end is finished of with a brass end-cap.
 The three barrel bands are held in position by their own springs on the RHS along the for-end.
 The lock mounted on the RH of the stock is engraved with a strong Crown over “V.R” Forward of the cocking piece is “1857 / TOWER” meaning this musket was assembled by the Tower of London armouries in 1857.
 Forward of the Tower marking are two inspectors markings.
 The flat-faced lock is double border engraved in the same manner as the cock.
 This is an early cocking piece with the straight back to the thumb piece.
 The cock having some fine checkering upon it to aid grip.
 The lock is a standard military two position lock, with a strong mainspring and a positive action.
-Wood to metal fit is very very good with a minor splinter above the crown, where the lock may possibly have been out in its service lifetime.
-There is a chain and nipple protector secured just in front of the trigger guard.
+Wood to metal fit is very very good.
+Chain and nipple protector secured just in front of the trigger guard.

 Single percussion nipple and bolster mounted at the breech.
 The back end of the barrel shows multiple inspectors marks, but most obviously, the opposing arrows ” sold out of service” mark and inspection stamps.
 Single large flat-headed screw through the breech tang, securing the barrel.
 To the obverse of the lock are the two steel securing screws in brass cups.
 On the same side, towards the rear, is the name of the stockmaker or supplier which could be, “G.PARKER” but although deeply struck, is almost unreadable and a “C.S.” stamping?
 This is the other most noticeable marking that appears over the weapon; (metalwork and stock) – the “C.S.” stampings.
 They are to be found on the stock in multiple positions and on the brass and steel fittings – meaning unknown!